What Is Cadence?

 First Delivery

-Your first delivery after creating a newsletter will include content from the past 24 hours, regardless of cadence.No New Content
+Your first delivery after creating a newsletter will include content from approximately the past 2 days, regardless of cadence.No New Content

 If no new content matches your sections since the last delivery, you’ll receive a notification that there’s no new content this cycle.Source Downtime